 There are a wide range of factors that will influence the search engine ranking of your WordPress website.
 Along with the obvious things like adding better content and building backlinks to your site, one of the best things you can do to improve your search position is to improve your site’s speed.

-Fortunately, there are plenty of different ways to improve the speed of your WordPress website, especially if you know a little bit about coding and web development.
-Here are five of our favourite:
+Fortunately, there are plenty of different ways to improve the speed of your WordPress website design, especially if you know a little bit about coding and web development.
+Here are five of our favorites:

-Don’t get me wrong, WordPress plugins are extremely useful and you should definitely be using them!
-However, you need to make sure that you’re only using plugins that are actually helpful, and which actually benefit you and your website.
-Unfortunately, plugins will slow your site load speed down, especially if you use a lot of complicated ones.
+Don’t get me wrong, WordPress plugins are handy, and you should be using them!
+However, you need to make sure that you’re only using plugins that actually benefit you actually do the web design.
+Unfortunately, plugins will slow your site load speed down, mainly if you use a lot of complicated ones.

-Although it’s true that you want to minimise your plugin use where possible, a decent caching plugin will help improve caching of your website on people’s browsers.
-This means that they won’t have to load things like images and complex code next time they visit your site, improving your load speeds, increasing visitor retention, and ultimately, improving your organic search engine ranking.
+Although you indeed want to minimize your plugin use where possible, a decent caching plugin will help improve the caching of your website on people’s browsers.
+This means that they won’t have to load things like images and complex code the next time they visit your site, improving your load speeds, increasing visitor retention, and improving your organic search engine ranking.

 The hosting provider that you use will heavily impact your page speed.
-In fact, some web developers would argue that your choice of hosting provider is the single most important factor when it comes to optimize your WordPress website.
+Some web developers would argue that your choice of hosting provider is the most critical factor in optimizing your WordPress website.

 There are many ways to speed up your WordPress website.
 A few of the most common are outlined above, but this is by no means an exhaustive list.
 Do your own research and speak to an experienced web developer if you need more advice.